levi-ivel/Desstop/README.md

-Desstop is an ASCII faced desktop assistant that cann preform numerous commands from a terminal
+Desstop is an ASCII faced desktop assistant that can preform numerous commands from a terminal

 ![Dess](https://github.com/levi-ivel/Desstop/assets/142150222/9a566154-4a12-47ed-8635-ee5a80d9e260)